 You can click on the arrows that correspond to the right side of your field headers in your listing page, and use the "Filter by Text" option.
 Check the Exact match checkbox, and click Submit for Ragic to return entries that have the filtered field empty.

-You can also use the left sidebar search tool to query for empty values with the same method.
+You can also use the left sidebar search tool to query for empty values.

 In case that pre-built filtering tool in left sidebar cannot query your data properly, you can just write regex: in the beginning of your search and write your regular expression next to it.